vatesfr/xen-orchestra/self_service.md

 # Self Service

 This feature is not yet available yet.
-Still, we already made a effort to design it.
+Still, we already made efforts to design it.

 ## Set of resources